Mamiko Tanaka

-Mamiko Tanaka (田中 真美子, Tanaka Mamiko) is a Japanese former professional basketball player.
+Mamiko Tanaka (田中 真美子, Tanaka Mamiko) is a former Japanese professional basketball player.
 She played four seasons for the Fujitsu Red Wave of the Women's Japan Basketball League from 2019 to 2023.
 She represented Japan at the international youth and collegiate level.

 Early life

 Tanaka was born in Mitaka, Tokyo.
 Her brother, Shinichi Tanaka, is a professional rugby player.
 She started playing basketball at Hino Daiichi Junior High School and played in high school at Tokyo Seitoku University Junior & Senior High School.
 She played college basketball at Waseda University.

 Professional career

 Tanaka joined the Fujitsu Red Wave of the Women's Japan Basketball League (W League) in April 2019.
 She was converted to play as a forward after previously playing the center position.
 She said her strengths included offensive rebounding and making plays and wanted to improve her three-point shooting in the new position.
 In her 12 games that season, she averaged 9.4 minutes, 3.3 points, and 3.6 rebounds per game as the team went 13–3 overall.
 In the 2021–22 season, she averaged 6.8 points and 4.2 rebounds in 18.8 minutes, playing every game as the team went 13–6.

 Tanaka averaged 4.2 points and 2.9 rebounds in 13.3 minutes per game in 2021–22.
 She was invited to her first W League All-Star Game to take part in the event's 3x3 match and was added to the main game as a reserve.
 The Red Wave went 17–3 in the regular season and reached the playoff finals but were swept by the Toyota Antelopes.

 Tanaka averaged 24 minutes, 7.8 points, and 6.0 rebounds per game in 2022–23.
 She earned a spot in the W League All-Star Game for a second time, and Red Wave coach BT Toews said she was the team's most improved player that season.
 She recorded a double-double with 10 points and 11 rebounds in the final game of the regular season.
 In the playoffs, the Red Wave lost to the Eneos Sunflowers in the quarterfinals.
 Tanaka retired at the end of the season.